JieGroup/GenAI/docs/source/alignment/index.md

 - Latitude: 37.88
 - Longitude: -122.23
 ```
-and add our question for LLM to anwser：
+and add our question for LLM to anwser:

 ```
 Is this house block valuable (Yes or No)?